 Businesses with a taxable turnover exceeding $1 million are required to register.

-If your business does not exceed $1 million in taxable turnover, you may still choose to voluntarily register for GST after careful consideration.
+If your business doesn’t exceed $1 million in annual taxable turnover, you may still choose – after careful consideration – to voluntarily register for GST.

 Benefits of registering

-If you’re GST registered, you can collect GST credits from IRAS on your purchases of good and services from your GST registered suppliers.
+If you’re GST registered, you can collect GST credits from IRAS on your purchases of goods and services from your GST-registered suppliers.

 What do I need to register?

-- GST tax returns must be filed electronically through myTax Portal.
+file GST F5 tax returns electronically through myTax Portal

-- Companies must pay GST to IRAS within 1 month after filing an F5 return.
+pay GST owed to IRAS within a month of filing a return